communitydriven/html-easy-productivity-tool/README.md

 it is still in progress
 and
 it is for everyone<br>
+At the Moment this Tool makes an Table/List for 2 Topics.<br>
+Topic-1 are Programs/Tools/Apps/Devices/Gadget(further i say to that "App=Application") what you use on your Computer or Smartphone. <br>
+What is the Benefit of this for you: You get all the Apps one one Paper and whenever you install your Operation System or Buy a new Computer or Device you know what you need and where you get that.
+Your Productivity will be better and you do not confuse yourself and dont damage your own brain(i dont know right now how to tell it to english the right way).<br><br>
+Topic-2 are = = = = = <br>

 <br>todo:<br>
 1)make the code smaller,lightweight  and resourcething<br>
 2)optional: instead of download send the file to email or github or anypage.
 Afterward get fast the Table from there and upgrade it<br>